-Thomas Kosch studied Software Engineering at the University of Stuttgart in Germany with a focus on signal processing algorithm design, analysis of physiological sensory data, and implementation of context-aware computing systems.
-He was a PhD student at the Ludwig-Maximilian University of Munich under the supervision of Albrecht Schmidt and is currently a postdoctoral researcher in the Telecooperation Lab at the Technical University of Darmstadt.
-His research primarily encompasses the analysis and interpretation of physiological sensory data to explore its use in adaptive computer environments, influence on self-awareness through understandable visualizations, and the creation of new methods to objectively quantify cognitive states.
-He is generally interested in physiological sensing in combination with recent advancements in artificial intelligence to understand the individual’s cognition during interaction.
-His research was successfully evaluated in practical real-world environments with several industrial research partners.
+Thomas Kosch studied Software Engineering at the University of Stuttgart in Germany, focusing on AI-based assistive systems, analysis of physiological sensory data, and implementation of cognition-aware computing systems.
+He was a PhD student at the Ludwig Maximilian University of Munich under the supervision of Albrecht Schmidt and is currently a postdoctoral researcher in the Telecooperation Lab at the Technical University of Darmstadt.
+His research encompasses the use of physiological sensing to understand how people interact with user interfaces, cognitive and physical augmentation, and the fabrication of novel prototypes, including evaluating their long-term implications.
+He is generally interested in physiological user interface design in combination with recent advancements in artificial intelligence to understand the individual’s cognition during an interaction.
+His research was successfully evaluated in realistic, real-world environments with several industrial research partners.

 Don’t hesitate to contact him in case of any questions :).